xpqz/dyalog-docs/windows-ui-guide/docs/object-properties-dialog.md

 ### Net Properties Tab

 The *Net Properties* tab applies only to a function in a NetType namespace.
 The tab is used to define arguments and data types for an exported Method or Property.
-For further information, see
+For further information, see  .
-.NET Interface Guide:

-.

 ![object properties net properties tab](img/object-properties-net-properties-tab.png)